Annabella Azín: Career

 Azín hosted Ecuador Fashion Week on 17 September 2015.
 She accepted the invitation of Cecilia Niemes, director of Ecuador Fashion Week, to host the venue after Azín completed her master's degree.
 She participated in protest marches against the government of Rafael Correa.

 Azín has campaigned for the creation of a successor to the political party PRIAN.

 Azín was a member of the National Congress of Ecuador for Guayas Province and a member of the Ecuadorian Constituent Assembly, both times representing the Institutional Renewal Party of National Action between 2007 and 2008.
 She was a binomial candidate for the office of Vice President of Ecuador with her husband in the Ecuadorian presidential elections of 2009 and 2013.

 On 9 October 2022, she was given a national award by Virgilio Saquicela and Marcela Holguín.
 The award was for the Crusade for a New Humanity Foundation, which she chairs.

-In February 2025, Azín was elected to the National Assembly during the 2025 election.
+In February 2025, Azín joined the National Assembly during the 2025 election.
+She was on the party's national list which included Sade Fritschi and Diana Jácome.